 We have yet to see any member of the National/State Assembly that has courageously declared a non-participatory stance in the sharing of humongous booty that accrues ’legally’ but immorally to the members of the ‘hollowed’ assemblies as wages and allowances.

 These and many other such examples are what we were expecting from a political class and political party that bulldozed their way into power with a holier-than-thou attitude and extraordinary promises to clean and make Nigeria safe for decent human life and free of corruption.

 The Consequences of Misinformation and Miseducation

-At the present time, the people of Nigeria are at the lowest level of human existence, when suicide seems to be a better choice for most of the people than to continue with life as it is now.
-The large number of able-bodied young men and women putting their lives at risk to cross the inhospitable Sahara desert in order to seek a new life in Europe exemplifies this high level of despondency.
+At the present time, the people of Nigeria are at the basest level of human existence, when suicide seems to be a better choice for most of the people than to continue with their very difficult lives.
+The large number of able-bodied young men and women, who are putting their lives at risk to cross the deadly and inhospitable Sahara desert in order to seek a new life in Europe, exemplifies the unparalleled high level of despondency.

-It is therefore understandable why Nigerians were stridently clamouring for a change of the status quo in 2015.
-But rather than for Nigerians to first look within their individual selves to discover the reason for the alarming wretchedness in the land, Nigerians focused all their attention on one individual entity and a military/politician for that matter.
+It is therefore understandable why Nigerians were stridently clamouring for a change of the political status quo in 2015.
+But rather than for Nigerians to first look within their individual selves to discover the reasons for the alarming wretchedness in the land, Nigerians focused all their attention on one individual entity and a military-politician for that matter.

-Naively, the ancestors of present day Nigerians accepted without any intuitive or intellectual vetting all the fictitious stories and fables sold to them as the path of truth and deliverance.
-These fabulous stories made up by a clever “Chosen People” who were seeking slaves to conquer, to control and to dominate, have since turned the life of Nigerians upside down.
+Naively, the ancestors of the present day Nigerians accepted and swallowed up all the fictitious stories and fables sold to them as the path of truth and deliverance without any intuitive or intellectual vetting.
+The fabulous stories made up by a clever “Chosen People” who were seeking slaves to conquer, to control and to dominate till eternity, have since turned the lives of Nigerians upside down.